08:30 – 09:30 Registration and Coffee

 • David Vogel – Executive User Experience Director, AKQA

 The evolving music industry and continuous development of onboard entertainment systems have caused the music and airline industries to be increasingly aligned to serve mutually beneficial business arrangements, customer needs and marketing opportunities.
 This session will begin with an overview on the basics: how licensing works, which licenses are required, how to calculate the licenses and the need for accurate reporting.
-Following, a diverse panel of industry experts will offer insights on how to best embrace opportunities and overcome challenges relative to music and audio onboard including streaming, technical considerations, global coverage, rights, procurement strategies and security.
+Following, it will offer insights on how to best embrace opportunities and overcome challenges relative to music and audio onboard including streaming, technical considerations, global coverage, rights, procurement strategies and security.